China to evacuate South Sudan oil workers to capital

 China’s Foreign Ministry said that the embassy there would help evacuate Chinese nationals.

-“The embassy will continue to urge the government of South Sudan to take measures to protect the safety of Chinese workers and organisations,” ministry spokeswoman Hua Chunying told a daily news briefing.
+“The embassy will continue to urge the government of South Sudan to take measures to protect the safety of Chinese workers and organizations,” ministry spokeswoman Hua Chunying told a daily news briefing.

 China has expressed concern about the unrest and urged a swift return to peace.